 - While water itself does not flush out sugar, staying hydrated is an important part of a sugar detox because it can help assist the kidneys and colon in eliminating waste, and help manage cravings.

 Sugar is everywhere you look.
-And if you’ve ever tried to cut sugar from your diet, you know how difficult it is.
-Even foods you wouldn’t expect, like carrots, have sugar.
-The reality is that minimizing sugar intake is vital for our health.
-This anti-nutrient can prevent you from losing weight (no matter how hard you try), deplete minerals in your body, stress out your liver, increase bad cholesterol levels, cause sleep problems, and lots more.
+And if you’ve ever tried to cut added sugar from your diet, you know how difficult it is.
+Even foods you wouldn’t expect, like pasta sauce and bread, often contain added sugars.

-To help you quit sugar and improve your health, why not try a sugar detox?
+To improve your health, why not try a sugar detox?

-In the simplest terms, a sugar detox rids your body of sugar.
-There are different ways to cleanse your body from sugar, but probably the most effective one is to quit cold turkey for a few days.
+In the simplest terms, a sugar detox cleanses your body of excess sugar.
+There are different ways to do this, but the most effective one is to quit cold turkey and go completely sugar-free for a few days.
 Then you can gradually introduce natural, “healthy” sugar (like from fruits), back into your diet.

-But, before we go into more depth about how to do a sugar detox, let’s go over the different kinds of sugar and how they can affect your health.
+Before we get into the details of detoxing from sugar, let’s go over the different kinds of sugar and how they can affect your health.

 What Is Sugar, Exactly?

 Sugar comes in many different forms.
 Four of the most common are:

 Fructose is a natural sugar found in fruits and veggies but consuming too much can still be bad for your health.
 It would be hard to over consume fructose from eating fruits and vegetables alone, but it is often used as an added sugar in processed foods.
 The only organ in your body that can break down fructose is the liver.
 It turns fructose into triglycerides (which can damage liver function), free radicals (which can damage cells), and uric acid (which may cause damage to your arteries).